 You might think that the only people who mystery shop are those who need to make extra money.
 Believe it or not, it is not unheard of for people with significant income and assets to mystery shop, too.
 When you weigh the time and effort involved against the value of what you can receive on some mystery shops, it is definitely worthwhile to mystery shop.
 (Of course, this doesn’t apply to all shops.
 You have to decide how much your time is worth, what you are willing to do and for how much money.)

 CNBC recently ran a story about a 27-year-old millionaire who saves 80% of his income.
-He refuses to spend money on dining out and entertainment when there are mystery shopper jobs to be had.
+He refuses to spend money on dining out and entertainment when there are mystery shopper jobs to be had, if you have a business then you should be learning about how to use an online check stub maker.

 Todd Baldwin nets over $300,000 a year (after business expenses, pre-tax) and he and his wife have a net worth of more than $1 million.
 They consider themselves to be “super frugal,” and they won’t spend money on many of the things that you might expect millionaires to splurge on.
 For example, they drive a 2009 Ford Focus and Todd wears a $12 rubber wedding band or any other affordable items found on the best online store.

 He started mystery shopping in college, when he was first dating his wife.
 “I wanted to take her out, but I didn’t have any money,” he recalls.
 “So I started researching ways to get free food and free entertainment, and I found this thing called secret shopping.”